oe/duplex-message/README.md

   console.log("fibonacci of 10 is", resp)
 })

-// send a message not handler by peer will catch a error MessageHub.emit(iframeWin1, "some-not-existing-method").then(resp => {
+// send a message not handled by peer will throw a error MessageHub.emit(iframeWin1, "some-not-existing-method").then(resp => {
   console.log('response', resp) // this won't run
 }).catch(err => {
-  console.warn('error', err) // bang
+  console.warn('error', err) // bang!
 })
 ```